google/go-cloud/internal/proxy/README.md

 # Optionally, you can run with -d, which deletes remote files that aren't
 # present locally.
 We should do this periodically to trim our proxy bucket.

+# Once you are done...
+rm -rf modvendor
 ```